List of Star Trek materials: Minerals

 Kironide is a mineral by which, upon consuming plants containing the mineral, the Platonians (the inhabitants of the planet Platonius) acquire telekinetic powers, including the ability to levitate, in the original series episode "Plato's Stepchildren".

 Pergium is a substance mined in "The Devil in the Dark", and fictionally given the atomic number 112 as a chemical element in a non-canon Star Trek medical manual publication.
+It is also an element needed on Voyager that Neelix seeks in "Fair Trade" (S3 E13; VOY).

 Drugs

 Cordrazine, introduced in "The City on the Edge of Forever" is a powerful stimulant used to revive patients in an emergency.
 Overdoses cause hallucinations, madness and death.

-Felicium, a highly addictive narcotic produced on the planet Brekka, but misrepresented as a medicine for a plague impacting the planet Ornara.
+Felicium, a highly addictive narcotic produced on the planet Brekka, but misrepresented as a medicine for a plague affecting the planet Ornara.
 It was introduced in the episode Symbiosis.

 Venus drug, introduced in "Mudd's Women", causes women to appear much lovelier and more exciting.

 Inaprovaline, introduced in "Transfigurations".
 Helps resuscitate the neurological and cardiovascular systems by reinforcing the cell membranes.
 It is also frequently used as an analgesic.

 Ketracel-White, introduced in Star Trek: Deep Space Nine, is a narcotic stimulant drug intravenously taken among the Jem'Hadar soldiers of The Dominion.
 The Jem'Hadar were created by the Founders – a shape-shifting species in the Gamma Quadrant – with a genetic predisposition for addiction to the drug.
 This was done to ensure their loyalty to the Founders.
 The drug is synthetically manufactured and refined at guarded facilities throughout Dominion space.
 Ketracel-White is stored as a liquid in glass vials locked in portable cases held by Vorta field supervisors.
-A Vorta must dispense the drug among the unit they command at regular hourly intervals, otherwise the Jem'Hadar will suffer withdrawal leading to death.
+A Vorta must dispense the drug among the unit they command at regular intervals, otherwise the Jem'Hadar will suffer withdrawal leading to death.
 A vial of White is inserted into a dispensing mechanism embedded in the soldier's chest armor, and automatically pumped through a tube inserted into the common carotid artery.

+The Son'a were also known for their production of Ketracel-White (Star Trek: Insurrection).

 Retinax-5, introduced in Star Trek II: The Wrath of Khan, a drug that corrects vision problems.